JonathanZZhang/Notes/python.md

 ## Packages

-With package, authors of collection of modules does not need to worry about clashing with names in other collections
+With package, authors of collections of modules does not need to worry about clashing with names in other collections

 To make a folder a package, there must be a `__init__.py` file, can be empty
 ```py